IncognitoJam/CustomPortals/README.md

 `portal-creation-range: 24` The radius in which the plugin should search for an empty space to create a portal at the destination.
 If no space is found in this range then no portal is created and the teleport is cancelled. *This value should always be written as an integer and not as a decimal.*

-**Warning:** This option has undefined affects.
+~~**Warning:** This option has undefined affects.
 Please keep this value set to `true`.
-`override-nether: true` Forces the plugin to override nether portals (does not work correctly as of now). *This value should always be written as an integer and not as a decimal.*
+`override-nether: true` Forces the plugin to override nether portals (does not work correctly as of now). *This value should always be written as an integer and not as a decimal.*~~
+Configuration option removed in version `1.0.2`.

+#### Miscellaneous
+`debug-mode: false` Enables extra debugging in the console.
+If something doesn't seem right in the plugin, please enable debug mode, perform the action and report the full console log to a developer.

 #### Portal materials